entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Giles *et al*.
 (2015), Character 218; Choo *et al*.
 (2017), Character 315; King *et al*.
 (2017), Character 472; Castiello (2018), Character 461; Zhu Y. *et al*.
 (2022), Character 687; Brazeau *et al*.
 (2023), Character 477.

-> Early gnathostome fin spines have at least two distinctive profiles in cross-section.
+> - Giles *et al*.
+(2015): "Early gnathostome fin spines have at least two distinctive profiles in cross-section.
 Generally, the profile is gently curving or parabolic.
-Taxa such as acanthodids and ischnacanthids exhibit a condition in which the cross-section is more rectangular, and the sides of the spine are flatter and closer to parallel (Denison, 1979; Gagnier & Wilson, 1996).
-(Giles *et al*., 2015)
+Taxa such as acanthodids and ischnacanthids exhibit a condition in which the cross-section is more rectangular, and the sides of the spine are flatter and closer to parallel (Denison, 1979; Gagnier & Wilson, 1996)."

 686. Expanded spine rib on leading edge of spine: (0) absent; (1) present.

 > Giles *et al*.
 (2015), Character 224; Choo *et al*.
 (2017), Character 317; King *et al*.
 (2017), Character 474; Castiello (2018), Character 463; Zhu Y. *et al*.
 (2022), Character 688; Brazeau *et al*.
 (2023), Character 479.

-> This character is common to acanthodids and their proximal relations.
+> - This character is common to acanthodids and their proximal relations.
 It is variably present in *Kathemacanthus*.
 (Giles *et al*., 2015)

 687. Spine ridges: (0) converging at the distal apex of the spine; (1) converging on leading edge of spine.